 FCI GROUP: Sheepdogs and Cattledogs (except Swiss Cattledogs)

-Are Shetland Sheepdogs allowed as pet in Singapore HDB Flat?
-Yes
+Are Border Collies allowed as pet in Singapore HDB Flat: No

-Life Expectancy: The life expectancy of the Shetland Sheepdog is between 12 and 15 years.
+Life Expectancy: The life expectancy of the Border Collie is between 11 and 15 years.

-Health Concerns: Eye problems (PRA, Collie eye anomaly), PDA, thyroid disease, dermatomyositis, deafness, von Willebrand’s.
+Health Concerns: Eye problems (PRA, Collie eye), seizures, deafness, hip dysplasia.